Document Type : Original Research Article

 After counseling, all aspects of quality of life showed statistically significant changes compared to before the intervention (p <0/001).
 In the control group, emotional well-being, energy / fatigue and general health had the highest scores, and in the intervention group, the highest scores were reported for the dimensions of physical function, role disorder due to emotional health, social function, and pain.

-In 1399, Zandi Nova et al. conducted a clinical trial study entitled” The effect of educational package on self-care behavior and quality of life in women with gestational diabetes”.
+In 2020, Zandi Nova et al. conducted a clinical trial titled” The effect of educational package on self-care behavior and quality of life in women with gestational diabetes”.
 In this study, 92 pregnant women with gestational diabetes were investigated.
-The intervention group participated in 4 training sessions (one hour) each week in the form of lectures and questions and answers.
-Data analysis did not show a statistically significant difference in the mean score of quality of life before and after the intervention between the control and intervention groups that these results were not consistent with the results of our study (28).
-In the study of Zandi Nova et al., the quality of life score was measured 4 weeks after self-care training and in our study the quality of life score was measured two weeks after the intervention.
-Considering that the quality of life score may change in the long time, so the possible reason for the inconsistency of the results of this study with our study may be the lack of long-term follow-up of quality of life in our study.
+The intervention group participated in four training sessions (one hour) each week in the form of lectures and question-and-answer method.
+Data analysis did not show a statistically significant difference in the mean score of quality of life before and after the intervention between the control and intervention groups.
+These results are not consistent with the results of our study (28).
+In the study of Zandi Nova et al., the quality of life score was measured four weeks after self-care training and in our study the quality of life score was measured two weeks after the intervention.
+Considering that the quality of life score may change in the long time, so the possible reason for the inconsistency may be the lack of long-term follow-up of quality of life in our study.
 Also, the intervention program in our study was counseling that is different from the educational intervention program.
-Therefore, it seems that by having self-care counseling, it is possible to improve the quality of life of pregnant women with hypertension, and in this way prevented maternal and fetal complications of low quality of life in these women, Therefore, the inclusion of counseling programs to improve the quality of life of women with high-risk pregnancies such as gestational hypertension is recommended.
+Therefore, it seems that by conducting self-care counseling, it is possible to improve the quality of life of pregnant women with hypertension, and using this approach help to prevent the maternal and fetal complications of low quality of life in these women, Therefore, the inclusion of counseling programs to improve the quality of life of women with high-risk pregnancies such as gestational hypertension is recommended.

 Explaining these findings based on the research of Rasouli et al. (17), it can be said that proper counseling about self-care helps patients to make appropriate changes in their self-care behaviors.
 It should be known that one of the main goals of self-care counseling is to increase patients' self-awareness and knowledge of the nature of their disease because the patient's knowledge of the disease and the factors affecting it, is very important in controlling and improving the disease.
 It can also be said that counseling about patients' self-care behaviors leads to increased knowledge and awareness, improved quality of life, reduced anxiety, increased client satisfaction, reduced morbidity, increased patient participation in health care programs and patient independence in daily activities.

 One of the limitations of this study is the individual differences in the effectiveness of the training provided in counseling sessions.
-Also, ensuring the accuracy of the answers given by the research units was another limitation of this study, which tried to ensure the honesty of the research units in answering the questionnaires and reflecting the facts by providing explanations and gaining people's confidence.
+Also, ensuring the accuracy of the answers given by the participants was another limitation of this study.
+To control this limitation, it was tried to be ensured of the honesty of the participants in answering to the questions and reflecting the facts by providing explanations and gaining subjects' confidence.

 It is suggested that future studies examine the educational and counseling needs of women with high-risk pregnancies in terms of quality of life and self-care measures, explaining the barriers and facilitators of self-care activities in women with high-risk pregnancies and patients with chronic diseases through qualitative research and also compare other counseling methods with the method used in this study on the quality of life of pregnant women with hypertension.

+The results showed that the quality of life of pregnant women with hypertension will be improved by education and counseling programs.
 The results of this study can be used in planning to raise awareness and knowledge of pregnant women with hypertension in the field of self-care measures to control the disease.
-It has also improved the quality of life of pregnant women with hypertension by education and counseling.
-Also it provides a new way of providing self-care counseling services to health care providers and midwives, and leads to more patient satisfaction in making the right decision about self-care behaviors in high-risk pregnancies such as hypertension.
-The results of this study show that by improving the quality of life, pregnant mothers will feel better about their pregnancy and will be able to take better care of their health and that of their fetus.
-Having a high-risk pregnancy is often associated with unpleasant experiences and the decision to not to have a recurrent pregnancy.
-But with proper control of pregnancy and providing healthy and satisfactory conditions for mothers and improving their quality of life, the possibility of re-pregnancy and spend it in healthy conditions will increase.
+Also, it provides a new way of providing self-care counseling services to health care providers and midwives, and leads to more patient satisfaction in making the right decision about self-care behaviors in high-risk pregnancies such as hypertension.
+The results of this study showed that by improving the quality of life, pregnant mothers will feel better about their pregnancy and will be able to take better care of their health and that of their fetus.
+Having a high-risk pregnancy is often associated with unpleasant experiences and the decision to not to be pregnant in the future.
+But with proper control of pregnancy and providing healthy and satisfactory conditions for mothers and improving their quality of life, the possibility of making decision for more childbearing and spending it in healthy conditions will be increased.

-This manuscript was extracted from a M.Sc. thesis in the field of Counseling in Midwifery under the identification code 991424 in Mashhad University of Medical Sciences.
-The Vice president for Research of Mashhad University of Medical Sciences is appreciated for financing the dissertation expenses.
+This manuscript was extracted from a M.Sc. thesis in the field of Counseling in Midwifery under the identification code of 991424 in Mashhad University of Medical Sciences, Mashhad, Iran.
+The Vice president for Research of Mashhad University of Medical Sciences is appreciated for financial support of the dissertation expenses.
 We also thank all those involved in this study, including all participating women, officials of Mashhad School of Nursing and Midwifery, all staff of Sabzevar Shahidan Mobini Women's Hospital and all those who helped us in this study.

 Conflicts of interest